mushroomfire/mdapy/README.rst

 Citation
 ---------
+If you find **mdapy** useful, you can start it!

-If you use mdapy in your publication, you can star it and cite it as below:
+If you use **mdapy** in your scientific publication, because the paper is under review on *Computer Physics Communication* and you can cite its preprint version as below:

 .. code-block:: bash